AI-generated models could bring more diversity to the industry – or leave it with less - ExBulletin

 But in the absence of regulation on AI, it is up to companies to be transparent and ethical in deploying AI technology.
 And Ziff, the founder of Model Alliance, likens the current lack of legal protections for fashion workers to the Wild West.

-That's why the Model Alliance is pushing for legislation like that being considered in New York State, in which a provision of Fashion Workers Act would require collectives and brands to obtain clear written consent from models to create or use a digital replica of the model; specify the amount and duration of compensation, and prohibit modifying or manipulating digital replica models without consent.
+That's why the Model Alliance is pushing for legislation like that being considered in New York State, in which a provision of the Fashion Workers Act would require management companies and brands to obtain clear written consent from models to create or use a digital replica of the models; specify the amount and duration of compensation, and prohibit modifying or manipulating digital replica models without consent.

 Alexsandrah says that with ethical use and proper legal regulations, AI could open doors for more models of color like her.
-She has let her customers know that she has an AI replica and she routes all inquiries about its use through Wilson, who she describes as someone I know, someone I love, someone I trust.
-I trust and who is my friend.
-Wilson says they make sure any compensation for Alexsandrah's AI is comparable to what she would earn in person.
+She has let her customers know that she has an AI replica and she routes all inquiries about its use through Wilson, who she describes as “someone that I know, that I love, that I trust.”
+I trust and who is my friend Wilson says they ensure that any compensation for Alexsandrah's AI is comparable to what she would make in person.

 Edmond, however, is more of a purist: we have this amazing Earth that we live on.
 And you have a person of all shades, of all sizes, of all sizes.
 Why not find this person and compensate them?